-The below FAQs are designed according to the many queries of our customers who are planning to visit Nepal in 2013.
-Here, we’ve got everything about Nepal travel, trying to assist you plan and organize your Nepal trip better.
+The below FAQs are designed according to the many queries of our customers planning to visit Nepal.
+Here, we’ve got everything about Nepal travel to assist you plan and organize your Nepal trip better.

-If not finding the FAQs & tips you want here, please feel free to send us your questions, and we’ll try to answer your questions as soon as possible!
+If you can't find helpful questions, travel advice here, please feel free to contact us, and we’ll try our best to answer your questions as soon as possible!

 - Is it safe to visit Nepal?

-- Generally, it is quite safe in Nepal.
-The Nepalese accept that tourism is a mainstay of the economy, and are very welcoming.
+- Nepal is one of the most popular tourist destinations in the world.
+In each of the past years, more than 1 million tourists visited Nepal.
+Generally, it is quite safe in Nepal.
+The Nepalese accept that tourism is a mainstay of the country's economy, and are very welcoming.
 The Maoist-led government has warmly welcomed travelers from all over the world to visit Nepal in recent years.

 - Do I need to get vaccinations before I visit Nepal?

 - Nepal does not officially require any immunizations for entry into the country, but the further off the beaten track you go, the more necessary it is to take precautions.
-Travelers who have come from an area infected with yellow fever are required to be vaccinated before entering the country.
+However, travelers coming from an area infected with yellow fever are required to be vaccinated before entering the country.

 - What clothes should I bring?